getbento/froala-js-eval-bug/README.md

 Before fully unmounting, the script tag is executed.

-There is a componentWillUnmount function inside FroalaWrapper.js that I added to manually clear the value inside the editor, but this is not an ideal solution.
+There is a componentWillUnmount function inside FroalaWrapper.js (currently commented out) that I added to manually clear the value inside the editor, but this is not an ideal solution.